Big Idea: Demonstrate six innovative and replicable models of Human-Wildlife Conflict mitigation to catalyse appropriate changes in policy.

 Division Lead:

 Dr. Abhishek Ghoshal, an applied ecologist, has a PhD in Wildlife Science (WII), and has worked on Snow Leopards and prey species in the Indian Himalayas with Nature Conservation Foundation, Snow Leopard Trust and Wildlife Institute of India.
-He has also previously worked as Conservation Ecologist with the United Nations Development Programme (UNDP) & Ministry of Environment, Forests & Climate Change (MoEF&CC) and as a Conservation Scientist with the Bombay Natural History Society (BNHS).
-Dr. Ghoshal has contributed to about 68 scientific, technical and popular publications, and received fellowships from several prestigious institutions, such as, Smithsonian Conservation Biology Institute and International Federation of Mammalogists.
+He has also previously worked as a Conservation Ecologist with the United Nations Development Programme (UNDP) & Ministry of Environment, Forests & Climate Change (MoEF&CC) and as a Conservation Scientist with the Bombay Natural History Society (BNHS).
+Dr. Ghoshal has contributed to about 68 scientific, technical and popular publications, and received fellowships from several prestigious institutions, such as the Smithsonian Conservation Biology Institute and the International Federation of Mammalogists.

 Current Projects: